CTSI Teaching Studio, Room 4034

 Please note that these sessions are for Course Instructor Job training only and cannot be counted towards either the Teaching Fundamentals or Advanced University Teaching Preparation Certificates.

-SESSION B – 12:30 PM – 2:30 PM – Assessment and Assignment Design: How to Bring the Best Out of Your Students
+SESSION B – 12:30 PM – 2:30 PM – Assessment and Learning Activities: How to Bring the Best Out of Your Students

-SESSION C – 2:45 PM – 4:45 PM – Course and Web Administration for First Time CUPE 3902 Unit 1 Course Instructors
+SESSION C – 2:45 PM – 4:45 PM – Course Administration for First Time Course Instructors

-This two-hour training session will introduce first-time course instructors (CIs) to the basic elements involved in teaching a course specifically at the University of Toronto.
-We will cover a variety of administrative and logistical details that arise throughout the life cycle of a course, ranging from what needs to be in place before a course begins (e.g. the course website, ordering texts) to important dates that arise during and after the term (e.g. drop dates, administrative dates, posting of final grades, closing of course website).
-Participants will also have the opportunity to ask questions about and start working with their course website.
-Participants will leave with a clear view of what a typical course timeline looks like in terms of its administration, and a checklist of steps they need to take to prepare for teaching their first course.
+This session introduces course instructors (CIs) to the basic elements involved in teaching a course specifically at the University of Toronto.
+We cover a variety of administrative and logistical details that arise throughout the life cycle of a course, ranging from what needs to be in place before a course begins (e.g. the course website, ordering texts) to important dates that arise during and after the term (e.g. drop dates, administrative dates, posting of final grades, closing of course website).
+Participants are also introduced to the EdTech tools available to them, and will have the opportunity to ask questions about their Quercus course pages.
+Participants leave with a clear view of what a typical course timeline looks like in terms of its administration, and a checklist of steps they need to take to prepare for teaching their first course.